The Ren & Stimpy Show

-The Ren & Stimpy Show is the third of Nickelodeon's original animated seriesknown as "Nicktoons"alongside Rugrats and Doug.
-In contrast with other shows on the network, it has generated controversy for its dark humor, sexual innuendos, adult humor, violence, and shock value.
-This controversy contributed to the production staff's altercations with Nickelodeon's Standards and Practices department, in addition to Spümcø's failure to deliver episodes on time, all of which led to Kricfalusi's termination from the show in 1992.
-Games Animation would produce the remaining three seasons of the series.
-One episode was initially left unaired until it was broadcast on MTV on October 20, 1996.
+The Ren & Stimpy Show, commonly referred to as simply Ren & Stimpy, is an American animated comedy television series created by John Kricfalusi for Nickelodeon.
+The series follows the misadventures of Ren Höek, an emotionally unstable and psychotic chihuahua dog; and Stimpy, a good-natured and dimwitted Manx cat.
+Originally produced by Spümcø, the series aired on Nickelodeon from August 11, 1991 to December 16, 1995, with its last episode airing on MTV on October 20, 1996, spanning a total of five seasons and 52 episodes.
+The third to be aired of the original three Nickelodeon animated series known as "Nicktoons", alongside Doug and Rugrats, it is one of the progenitor series of the brand.

-Nevertheless, The Ren & Stimpy Show received very positive reviews during its original run and has since developed a cult following.
-It is considered by many to have had a long-lasting influence on television animation.
+The series received widespread critical acclaim for its visuals, animation, and surreal nature.
+However, it generated significant controversy for its dark humor, sexual innuendos, adult humor, violence, and shock value, contributing to Kricfalusi's termination in 1992, due to altercations with Nickelodeon's Standards and Practices and production delays.
+Games Animation produced the show's remaining three seasons, which received criticism for a perceived decline in quality.

-A revival for adult audiences, Ren & Stimpy "Adult Party Cartoon", was produced by Kricfalusi and Spümcø and aired in 2003 on Spike TV.
-Only three episodes were aired before the series was cancelled due to both production delays and negative critical reception, with three additional episodes (all incomplete at the time of the cancellation) being released straight to DVD in 2006.
-On August 5, 2020, Comedy Central announced that they had ordered a second revival of the series to be produced without the involvement of Kricfalusi.
+An adult animated reboot, Ren & Stimpy "Adult Party Cartoon", was produced by Kricfalusi and Spümcø and aired on Spike TV in 2003, being canceled early due to production delays.
+On August 5, 2020, Comedy Central announced a second adult reboot of the series without Kricfalusi's involvement.

 Premise

-The series centers on Ren Höek (voiced by John Kricfalusi in seasons 1–2; Billy West in seasons 3–5), a short-tempered, psychotic, "asthma-hound" Chihuahua Dog, and Stimpson J. "Stimpy" Cat (also voiced by Billy West), a dimwitted and happy-go-lucky cat.
+The series centers on Ren Höek (voiced by John Kricfalusi in seasons 1–2; Billy West in seasons 2–5), a hot-tempered, psychotic, "asthma-hound" chihuahua, and Stimpson J. "Stimpy" Cat (also voiced by Billy West), a dimwitted and happy-go-lucky Manx cat.
 The duo fill various roles from episode to episode, including outer-space explorers, Old West horse thieves, and nature-show hosts, and are usually at odds with each other in these situations.
 While the show was sometimes set in the present day, the show's crew tended to avoid "contemporary" jokes about current events.
-The show extensively features off-color and absurdist humor, as well as slapstick.
+The show extensively features off-color and absurdist humor, as well as slapstick akin to animated shorts of the 1950s.

 The show features a host of supporting characters.
-Some appear only in one episode, while others recur and occasionally appear in different roles.
-They may either be part of the storyline or make cameo appearances with little bearing on the plot.
+Due to the nature of the show, they do not have consistent appearances or even designs; those who do appear repeatedly have different roles in each appearance, being either a part of the storyline or making cameo appearances with little bearing on the plot.
 Some, such as Mr. Horse, are exclusively cameo-based, spontaneously appearing as a running gag.
+George Liquor makes his first appearances in the show through cameos or as a supporting character, as demonstrated in "Dog Show" and "Man's Best Friend".